Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 |         Dinosauria Ornithischia Genasauria Cerapoda Marginocephalia Ceratopsia Neoceratopsia          |           1.2           |           1.1            |           1.3            |
 | Dinosauria Ornithischia Genasauria Cerapoda Marginocephalia Ceratopsia Neoceratopsia Bagaceratopsidae |            1            |            1             |            1             |

-## What are some identifications of any correlation between the length of a dinosaur and its taxonomy?
+## Are there some identifications of any correlation between the length of a dinosaur and its taxonomy?

 What an interesting find!
 While taxonomic groups sound similar, they can completely vary in size!